abostef747/Group14_Webprogramming/Readme.md

 ## Technologies Used:

---MySQL for data storage
+- MySQL for data storage
---PHP for backend interaction with the database --PhpMyAdmin for database management
+- PHP for backend interaction with the database
+- PhpMyAdmin for database management

 ## Key Functionalities:

---Storing and retrieving user-generated content --Managing relationships between tables
+- Storing and retrieving user-generated content
+- Managing relationships between tables
---Ensuring data integrity with proper constraints (e.g., primary keys, foreign keys)
+- Ensuring data integrity with proper constraints (e.g., primary keys, foreign keys)

 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 2 :CRUD Functionality
 Our website supports full CRUD (Create, Read, Update, Delete) operations, enabling dynamic content management.
 These functionalities allow users to interact with the database efficiently.

---Create: Users can submit data via forms, which is then stored in the database.
+- Create: Users can submit data via forms, which is then stored in the database.

---Read: Data is retrieved and displayed dynamically on the website.
+- Read: Data is retrieved and displayed dynamically on the website.

---Update: Users can modify existing records through editable forms.
+- Update: Users can modify existing records through editable forms.

---Delete: Data can be removed securely using a delete function.
+- Delete: Data can be removed securely using a delete function.

 ## Security Measures:

---SQL queries are prepared statements to prevent SQL injection.
+- SQL queries are prepared statements to prevent SQL injection.
---Admin panel is protected using .htaccess authentication.
+- Admin panel is protected using .htaccess authentication.
---User inputs are validated to ensure data integrity.
+- User inputs are validated to ensure data integrity.

 ## Technologies Used:

---PHP for server-side scripting
+- PHP for server-side scripting
---MySQL for data storage and retrieval
+- MySQL for data storage and retrieval
---HTML & JavaScript for front-end forms
+- HTML & JavaScript for front-end forms

 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .